What is a corporate hackathon?

 • Pitch structure: generate initial pitch narrative and key talking points

-Platforms like Ainna apply structured methodology (The Innovation Mode framework) to transform rough concepts into comprehensive documentation—pitch decks, PRDs, and one-pagers—giving hackathon teams a professional starting point in minutes.
+Ainna applies the Innovation Mode methodology to transform rough concepts into comprehensive documentation - problem statements, competitive analysis, pitch decks, PRDs, and one-pagers - giving hackathon teams a professional starting point in 60 seconds.

 AI code generation tools enable teams to build functional prototypes through conversation rather than manual coding.
-This shifts the bottleneck from 'can we build it?' to 'what should we build?'—a fundamental change in hackathon dynamics.
+This shifts the bottleneck from 'can we build it?' to 'what should we build?' - a fundamental change in hackathon dynamics.
+For a deeper treatment of how this transforms prototype quality expectations, see the AI-powered design sprints guide.

 • Conversational development: describe features in natural language, get working code